spektrummedia/proliferate/README.md

 This service is used to validate API keys.
 Unallowed API keys will not be able to send email from `proliferate`.

+To create a new access key, you must go to the `proliferate-{stage}-api-keys` table and add a name and a key in whatever format you like.
+This key will then be used throughout the application.
+We strongly suggest something that cannot be guessed easily.
+Example:

+api_key - `8f0a4306-2e14-420c-bbee-fb2fc1d36777`
+client_name - `proliferate-client`

 ## Documentation

 #### Deployment